svobs/outlet/README.md

 * [5]: View list or graph of pending tasks in UI
 * [3] Checkbox: Prioritize reading over writing
   * If enabled: scan the content of flles before overwriting, and do not overwrite if the content is already there
+* [3] Audit UIDs for duplicates:
+  1. Make one giant map of UID -> thing
+  2. Iterate over all nodes
+* [5] Put old content in trash & only delete when needed.
+Example dialog:
+  * "The command cannot be completed because X Disk needs an additional 52 MB of free space, unless you first empty at least 24% of its trash."

+    * Delete Oldest 24%
+    * Delete All Trash

 ### Testing TODO
 * Dir replaced with file / vice versa